Stacked Bar Chart Visualization with lc_pie_bar_*

 - A centered modal card appears with a frosted glass backdrop

-- The modal contains a stacked bar replica, waterfall rows, and legend
+- The modal contains a stacked bar replica, expanded rows, and legend

 - Breakout labels appear inside the modal for highlighted segments